NCCR-SYNAPSY/neurodatapub/docs/gui.rst

 *********************************

 .. important::
+    Before using `NeuroDataPub`, the remote data server should provide at least an installation of `git-annex`.
+Please see :ref:`remote_setup` for instructions.

-    `NeuroDataPub` takes as principal input the path of your dataset.
-The input dataset is required to be in *valid BIDS format*.
+    Note also that `NeuroDataPub` takes as principal input the path of your dataset that should be compliant to the Brain Imaging Data Structure (BIDS) format by default.
+    If you are using a dataset in BIDS format, you should always make sure that your dataset is in *valid BIDS format* before using `NeuroDataPub` using the free, online `BIDS Validator <http://bids-standard.github.io/bids-validator/>`_, or its standalone version.
     See :ref:`BIDS standard <bids>` for more information about BIDS.

-    Before using `NeuroDataPub`, your dataset should be validated with the free, online `BIDS Validator <http://bids-standard.github.io/bids-validator/>`_, or its standalone version.

-    Note also that before using `NeuroDataPub`, your remote data server should provide at least an installation of `git-annex`.
-Please see :ref:`remote_setup` for instructions.
+    If it does not make any sense to adopt the BIDS format for your dataset, `NeuroDataPub` can also handle dataset not necessary in the BIDS format, since `v0.4`, with the `--is_not_bids` option.

 Introduction